commercialhaskell/stack/doc/build_overview.md

 config information for each package, and dependencies that must be built first.

+!!! bug "To do"

-*FIXME* There's some logic to deal with cyclic dependencies between test suites and benchmarks, where a task can be broken up into individual components versus be kept as a single task.
+    There's some logic to deal with cyclic dependencies between test suites and benchmarks, where a task can be broken up into individual components versus be kept as a single task.
 Need to document this better.
 Currently it's the "all in one" logic.

 ## Unregister local modified packages